L-Citrulline Benefits, Foods, Supplements, Side Effects and FAQs

 The L-citrulline dosage for ED may be a bit lower, with doses ranging between 1.5 to three grams per day.

-There are no specific guidelines for citrulline malate dosage timing, but it’s recommended to take around one hour before exercise if you’re looking to increase muscle recovery and endurance.
+There are no specific guidelines for citrulline malate dosage timing, but it’s recommended to take it around one hour before exercise if you’re looking to increase muscle recovery and endurance.
 For other conditions, you can split your supplement into several smaller citrulline dosages, which can be taken with meals throughout the day.

 In most cases, this important amino acid is safe, effective and associated with very few L-citrulline side effects.
-In fact, one study out of Paris showed that taking even high doses up to 15 grams per day was safe and well-tolerated by participants.
+In fact, one study out of Paris relayed that taking even high doses up to 15 grams per day was safe and well-tolerated by participants.

 Women who are pregnant or breastfeeding should avoid supplementation to prevent any potential citrulline side effects.
 It’s also not recommended for those taking other medications like nitrates for high blood pressure, heart disease or erectile dysfunction.

-Taking it combination with these medications can cause dangerous drops in blood pressure, which could potentially be harmful.
+Taking it in combination with these medications can cause dangerous drops in blood pressure, which could potentially be harmful.

 Therefore, it’s best to talk to your doctor before starting supplementation if you are taking any medications or have any underlying health conditions.
 Additionally, be sure to use only as directed to prevent any adverse effects on health.